mikeizbicki/chajda/README.md

 ## Example

-The following code loads the pspacy in a postgres database:
+The following code loads the chajda in a postgres database:
 ```
 psql> CREATE LANGUAGE plpython3u;
-psql> CREATE EXTENSION pspacy;
+psql> CREATE EXTENSION chajda;
 ```
-Installing the `plpython3u` language must be done before loading pspacy.
+Installing the `plpython3u` language must be done before loading chajda.

 Next, we create a table and populate it with some multilingual text.
 ```